elsiechu0402/portfolio3_operations_simulation/docs/index.md

   </div>
 </div>

-The model is a simplified warehouse system.
+The model is a simplified representation of a warehouse system.
 All orders follow the same process, and workers and stations remain available during the simulation period.
 Worker breaks, equipment failures, inventory shortages, order cancellations, and differences between order types are not included.

 ## 4. Methods